wtraylor/modular_megafauna_model/docs/model.md

 Gross energy depends only on the physical properties of the forage and measured in a combustion chamber.
 It is therefore independent of the animal.
 McDonald et al. (2010, p.
-259)\cite mcdonald2010animal provide an overview of gross energy in different feedstuffs for livestock.
-It typically ranges between 18 to 20 MJ/kgDM.
+259)\cite mcdonald2010animal provide an overview of gross energy in different feedstuffs for livestock: It typically ranges between 18 to 20 MJ/kgDM.
+The measurements by Golley (1961) \cite golley1961energy suggest that there is some seasonal variation in gross energy of leaves.
+However, the model assumes a constant value.

 The proportional **dry-matter digestibility** (DMD) of the forage is a central variable in the model.
 It measures the fraction of the gross energy that is